 Key Stage 3

-Students follow the Science Works KS3 specification incorporating Biology, Chemistry and Physics.
+Students follow the Pearson Exploring Science KS3 specification incorporating Biology, Chemistry and Physics.
 The course features a wide variety of science topics and wherever possible, practical activities are used to illustrate or explore key concepts.
 There is also a focus on improving students' appreciation of how scientists work and how science and technology influences our lives.
+Each topic is assessed through a short test.

 Key Stage 4